 How?
 To start, you can look into working as an AutoCAD designer.

 As any architect worth their salt knows, AutoCAD stands for commercial computer-aided design and drafting software application.
 It’s used by plenty of professionals including graphic designers, engineers, and city planners.
 However, it’s most commonly associated with architects since the software is especially handy for rendering and drafting blueprints and layouts.

+Here are the average salaries you can get, depending on your skill level.
 So, what does it take to get an online job like this?
 Let’s find out.

 An AutoCAD designer’s primary job is to convert architectural and engineering designs into technical drawings.
 These drawings then figure into the design process for microchips and skyscrapers, as well as everything in between.

 Like most professionals, AutoCAD designers can specialize in different sorts of drafting (e.g., architectural, civil, electrical, or mechanical).
 Still, their typical duties would include:

 - Coordinate with engineers and architects;

 - Using computer-aided design (CAD) software to create design drafts;

 - Generate drafts from an engineer’s or architect’s rough sketches and specifications;